Learn more about nonprofit marketing consultants here.

 When you hire a nonprofit marketing consultant, you’re adding another player to your nonprofit team.
 It’s important to vet them just like you would a potential new hire.

 Review the consultants’ proposals like you would job applications.
-Plus, don’t be afraid to ask for references or case studies from past clients.
-It’s important that you have an accurate understanding of each consultant’s past experiences to see if this relationship would work with you.
+Don’t be afraid to ask for references or case studies from past clients.
+It’s crucial to have an accurate understanding of each consultant’s past experiences to see if the relationship will work for both parties.

 Once you’ve selected your favorite candidate, it’s time to follow up and begin the partnership.